 Supporting Local Farmers and Food Systems

 Many local farmers face challenges when their crops don’t meet market standards.
 Ugly produce often goes unsold, which can lead to significant financial loss.
-By embracing imperfect fruits and vegetables, consumers can support these farmers by reducing the need for food to be discarded before it even reaches the market.
+Consumers can support farmers by using imperfect fruits and vegetables, reducing food waste before it reaches the market.

 This not only benefits the farmers financially but also helps create a more resilient and sustainable food system by allowing smaller farms to thrive.